2023-2024: Ethics of Design

 Thursday, October 26, 2023, 5:00 pm, Northen Auditorium

-Access the livestream and recording of this event.
+Access the recording of this event.

 Jennifer Blumenthal-Barby's work explores ethical questions raised by research on human judgment and decision-making.
 For example, is it morally permissible to use our knowledge of cognition, including its frailties and biases, to influence people's decisions and behaviors?
 If so, under what circumstances?
 Is this manipulation, and if so, can it be morally permissible or even desirable?